Commitment to Diversity

-Campbell Law School opens its arms to students of all religious, ethnic, social, educational, and professional backgrounds.
+Campbell Law opens its arms to students of all racial, religious, ethnic, social, educational, and professional backgrounds.
 Our outstanding student body is a vibrant mix of traditional and non-traditional students with varied interests, experiences, and perspectives.
 Part of our responsibility as a caring Christian community is to create an environment where every student is treated with kindness, civility, and respect.
-Every student has the same opportunities for success and personal fulfillment.
+We celebrate this diversity and strive to provide students with a learning environment that reflects the diversity of the broader communities in which we live.

 Black Law Student Association More ▼